Hard-hit retailers projected to shutter as many as 25,000 stores this year, mostly in malls

 “Given that recovery to precrisis levels may be gradual, retailers that were struggling to stay in business precrisis are unlikely to have the wherewithal to stay the course on the road to recovery,” Coresight founder and CEO Deborah Weinswig said in the report.

-Consumer spending, which typically drives 70 percent of the nation’s economy, hollowed out as much of the country went into lockdown in mid-March to combat the pandemic’s spread.
-In April, retail sales plunged a record 16.4 percent, far surpassing expectations.
-Analysts will keep a close eye on May retail figures, which could reveal the extent to which shoppers ventured out once states began easing restrictions on commercial businesses.
+Consumer spending, which drives 70 percent of the nation’s economy, hollowed out as much of the country went into lockdown in mid-March to combat the pandemic’s spread.
+In April, retail sales plunged a record 16.4 percent, far worse than expected.
+Analysts will keep a close eye on May retail figures, due out next week, which could reveal the extent to which shoppers ventured out once states began easing restrictions on commercial businesses.

 But for many brands, various phases of “reopening” won’t come soon enough.
 J. Crew, Neiman Marcus, J.C.
 Penney, Tuesday Morning and Stage Stores — which operates hundreds of Palais Royal, Bealls and Goody’s locations — have all filed for bankruptcy.
-Brooks Brothers is in talks with banks about financing for a possible bankruptcy that could come as soon as next month, CNBC reported.
+Brooks Brothers is in talks with banks about financing a possible bankruptcy, which could come as soon as next month, CNBC reported.
 And Tailored Brands, which owns Men’s Wearhouse and Jos.
 A. Bank, is considering the same fate, according to Bloomberg News.

-Coresight has tracked more than 4,000 planned closures to date.
-Those include more than 900 from home goods store Pier 1 Imports, plus hundreds more from nutrition brand GNC, Tuesday Morning and Victoria’s Secret.
+Coresight has tracked more than 4,000 planned closures since Jan.
+1. Those include more than 900 from home goods store Pier 1 Imports, plus hundreds more from nutrition brand GNC, Tuesday Morning and Victoria’s Secret.

-The retail sector was in transition well before the coronavirus recession.
-More than 9,800 stores closed in 2019.
-Brick-and-mortar storefronts have been grappling with declining foot traffic for years, steadily losing ground to e-commerce giants.
+The retail sector was in transition long before the coronavirus pandemic — more than 9,800 stores closed in 2019 — as bricks-and-mortar storefronts steadily lost ground to e-commerce.
 And those housed in mid-tier malls that didn’t evolve fast enough were put further behind.

 In pockets, some higher-end malls invested millions of dollars to reinvent themselves, drawing crowds with glitzy attractions such as yoga studios, pop-ups and microbreweries.
 But lower-tier properties only fell further behind, especially as anchor department stores dropped.
 Smaller tenants may be able to negotiate lower rents or break their leases if an anchor leaves, the report noted, contributing to “a ripple effect that spells bad news for malls."